 The establishment of Islamic financial and banking institutions during this era was motivated by the desire to create an alternative financial system that adhered to Islamic norms, aiming to avoid social imbalances caused by the interests-based system and promote a participatory and sharing economy (Yilmaz, 2018).
 However, the practical implementation of these ideals faces challenges, as the dualism between secular and Islamic worldviews creates tensions that hinder the development of a cohesive Islamic economic agenda (Maghrebi et al., 2023).
 Despite these challenges, countries such as Saudi Arabia, Pakistan, Malaysia, and the UAE played an important role in shaping the contemporary Islamic finance industry, demonstrating the influence of political economy on the practical aspects of Islamic economics (Watkins, 2020).
 The focus on charitable giving and poverty alleviation, while avoiding a culture of dependency, further highlights the moral and ethical dimensions of Islamic economics, which aim to balance the right to private property with social justice (Wilson, 2019).
-Overall, the Islamic political economy of Islamic economics, seeking to align economic activities with the broader objectives of the Islamic moral and social framework (Guo, 2023).
+Overall, the Islamic political economy of the New Order era significantly shaped the theoretical and practical evolution of Islamic economics, seeking to align economic activities with the broader objectives of the Islamic moral and social framework (Guo, 2023).